Skip to main content

 CCK Law: Our Vital Role in Veterans Law

 Certain veterans and their dependents are eligible for burial benefits through VA based on a number of criteria.
-There are two types of burial benefits: the burial itself, and compensation for the costs of the burial.
+There are two types of burial benefits: the burial itself and compensation for the costs of the burial.
 Both have specific eligibility requirements and are handled by two different entities within VA: the National Cemetery Administration (NCA) and Veterans Benefits Administration (VBA).

 VA Burial Benefits through the National Cemetery Administration (NCA)

-Burial Benefits
+Burial Benefits Through the NCA

 According to their website, the NCA handles “opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.”
 However, they DO NOT provide funeral or cremation arrangements.
 These must be made by the family, or whoever is planning the funeral, and these costs will not be paid for by the NCA.

-In the event that a veteran wishes to be buried in a private cemetery, not one managed by the NCA, VA will still provide a headstone, marker, or medallion; burial flag; and Presidential Memorial Certificate.
+If a veteran wishes to be buried in a private cemetery, not one managed by the NCA, VA will still provide a headstone, marker, or medallion; burial flag; and Presidential Memorial Certificate.

 The NCA also offers burial benefits for spouses and dependents, including “burial with the Veteran, perpetual care, and the spouse or dependent’s name and date of birth and death will be inscribed on the Veteran’s headstone, at no cost to the family.”
-For cases of spouses or dependents that pass away before the veteran, they are still able to receive burial benefits.
+For cases of spouses or dependents who pass away before the veteran, they are still able to receive burial benefits.

 Eligibility for burial in a VA national cemetery is handled by the National Cemetery Scheduling Office, and a determination of eligibility will only be made after a veteran requests a burial.